 The SOS Medical Centre in Abobo-Gare is also open to the community and serves around 3,000 local people.
 It is run as an outpatient clinic where people receive basic medical care and treatment according to their needs.

 In SOS Children's Villages children can make friends and enjoy their childhood (photo: SOS archives)

-When young people from the children’s village reach an age where they are ready to move out of the family home, the SOS Youth Programme makes shared accommodation available.
+Support for young people: When young people from the children’s village reach an age where they are ready to move out of the family home, the SOS Youth Programme makes shared accommodation available.
 Qualified SOS co-workers accompany and support the young people on their journey to becoming independent adults, for example by providing guidance and support in finding employment or training opportunities.